-The new process will include our partner, Michigan Alliance for Families.
+The Arc’s Educational Advocacy process includes our partner, Michigan Alliance for Families.

 Step 1: Parents/educators/guardians will contact The Arc at 269-966-2575.